ciever/robot/README.md

 1. **Run the simulation:**

-   Then run the following command:
+   To run the simulation run the following command:

    ```
    ruby main.rb